wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ## Deploying Kubernetes, Restund and stateful services

-In order to deploy all the services run:
+In order to deploy all mentioned services, run:
 ```
 d ./bin/offline-cluster.sh
 ```